Chart Color Schemes

 AreaSearch analysis reveals Peakhurst Heights significantly outperforming the majority of regions assessed nationwide

 Peakhurst Heights has a well-educated workforce with professional services being strongly represented.
-Its unemployment rate was 2.3% as of September 2025.
-This rate is 1.9% lower than Greater Sydney's rate of 4.2%.
+The unemployment rate is 2.1% while estimated employment growth over the past year is 5.4%.
+As of December 2025, there are 1,492 residents in work and the unemployment rate is 2.1% lower than Greater Sydney's rate of 4.2%.

-Workforce participation in Peakhurst Heights is 72.6%, compared to Greater Sydney's 70.0%.
-According to Census responses, 50.9% of residents work from home.
-Leading employment industries are health care & social assistance, education & training, and construction.
-The area shows strong specialization in education & training, with an employment share 1.2 times the regional level.
+Workforce participation is 72.5%, compared to Greater Sydney's 70.2%.
+According to Census responses, 50.9% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Leading employment industries among residents include health care & social assistance, education & training, and construction.
+The area has a particularly strong specialization in education & training with an employment share of 1.2 times the regional level.

-However, professional & technical services have lower representation at 9.2%, compared to the regional average of 11.5%.
-Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
-Between September 2024 and September 2025, employment increased by 3.8% while labour force increased by 4.2%, resulting in an unemployment rise of 0.4 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, with unemployment rising 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Peakhurst Heights' employment should increase by 6.7% over five years and 13.7% over ten years, based on industry-specific projections applied to the local employment mix.
+Conversely, professional & technical services show lower representation at 9.2% compared to the regional average of 11.5%.
+Employment opportunities locally appear limited as indicated by the count of Census working population versus resident population.
+Over the 12 months to December 2025, employment increased by 5.4%, while labour force increased by 5.3%, with unemployment remaining essentially unchanged.
+By comparison, Greater Sydney recorded employment growth of 2.2%, labour force growth of 2.3%, and a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Peakhurst Heights.
+These projections suggest that national employment should increase by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these industry-specific projections to Peakhurst Heights's employment mix suggests local employment should increase by 6.7% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment